 Senior Manager, Consultation Services

-Elise Wulff has more than 20 years’ experience working with the neurodiverse population in both public and private sectors.
+Elise Wulff (she/her) has more than 20 years’ experience working with the neurodiverse population in both public and private sectors.
 With Aspire since 2007, Elise currently manages consultation and professional development services.
 As a neurodivergent individual herself, Elise applies her extensive experience and unique perspective in collaboration with neurodiverse individuals, caregivers, and providers to customize tools and strategies that enhance success across various life domains including home, school, and work.
 Elise has written curriculum to promote healthy self-awareness, disclosure, transition planning, and executive functioning.
 As an international speaker, Elise supports organizations and corporations to implement practical and sustainable inclusion.
 She has specific expertise in the neurodiversity framework, special education, universal design, social-emotional learning, tools to build independence, and strategies for executive functioning.

 Elise received her undergraduate degree in psychology and theater arts from Emory University and her master’s degree in special education from Lesley University.
 Her clinical interests are in the areas of neurodiversity, executive functioning, parent/caregiver support, and effective and sustainable inclusion practices for individuals, educators, parents/caregivers, and providers.